Safari Stables Project

 All accommodation and food, including 3 meals a day

 24 hour support on every project and at the volunteer accommodation by onsite staff

 All yout horseriding

 OUR PRICES EXCLUDE:

 Weekend trips and other non-project activities

-Volunteers arrive to Bulawayo Airport on the Monday the project starts and depart on the Monday it ends.
-Most people fly via Johannesburg airport and arrive early in the morning.
-A member of the team will meet you from the airport and transport you to the reserve, which is two hours from the airport, just outside the town of Gweru.
+This project starts every Sunday of the year.
+Volunteers arrive and depart from Harare Airport on Sunday.
+Most people fly via Johannesburg airport and arrive at llunchtme.
+A member of the team will meet you from the airport and transport you to the reserve, which is 45 minutes away.

-Different start dates can be accommodated (extra transfer costs apply) with advance notice.
+Different start dates can be accommodated (extra transfer costs may apply) with advance notice.
 Ask us about tailored start dates, durations and multi-project trips.
 You will receive 5% off any 2nd or subsequent project you book with us, either immediately after your first project, or at any time in the future!
-Stays extending over 3 months receive a reduced rate on accommodation, please contact us if you wish to stay for a longer period.